 We are the body of Christ, and He is our Head (v.
 22) may this encourage us and even empower us to live and love like Jesus by drawing upon the infinite resources and riches that we’ve been freely given “in Christ.”

-At one time I was on a slippery slope, without hope – “but God”came in and rescued my life.
+At one time I was on a slippery slope, without hope – “but God” came in and rescued my life.
 I wasn’t just spiritually sick, I was dead in my sins.
-I was under the impression that I was only doing my thing, but Paul sheds light on the fact that I was on this “track” – this course set by the fallen world (see 1 John 5:19), a world that’s under the influence of the devil himself, Paul calls him the “prince of the power of the air” (v.
-2).
+I was under the impression that I was only doing my thing, but Paul sheds light on the fact that I was on a certain “track” – a course set by the fallen world (see 1 John 5:19), a world that’s under the influence of the devil himself, Paul calls him the “prince of the power of the air” (Ephesians 2:2).
 All this evil just fed my fallen flesh, so that my three enemies – (1) the world, (2) the flesh, and (3) the devil were pounding me down, paving the way to hell, where I was in route to experiencing the eternal wrath of God, and justifiably so (I was by nature a child of wrath with all the rest).

 Ephesians 2:8-10 are some of the most important passages in the entire Bible, worthy of memorization.
-We are saved by grace (undeserved favor), through faith (genuine belief/trust in the heart) in Christ.
-Salvation is a gift, it’s not something we earned in the past or will ever be able to earn in the future.
+We are saved by grace (undeserved favor), through faith (genuine belief/trust in the heart) in Christ (the Person and work of Jesus Christ).
+Salvation is a gift, it’s not something we’ve earned in the past or will ever be able to earn in the future.
 It’s not by some ceremony, or sacrament, or any “work” of our own – on the contrary, WE are God’s work, we are His workmanship.
 The Greek word is poiēma from where we derive our English word poem.
 The truth is, God is working in us and through us to be the people and do the things He has planned – it’s a story He’s writing, that started…even before time began.

-Paul then goes on to address the fact that the Gentiles (non-Jews) were at one time far away, without hope – without God.
-They were strangers to the Scriptures, they were people who didn’t know the promises, they had no covenant, without the commonwealth of Israel, but now they (we) have been brought near by the blood of Jesus Christ.
+Paul goes on to address the fact that the Gentiles (non-Jews) were at one time far away, without hope – without God.
+They were strangers to the Scriptures, they were people who didn’t know the promises, they had no covenant, without the commonwealth of Israel, but now they (we Gentiles) have been brought near by the blood of Jesus Christ.

 Paulwas not simply a prisoner of Rome, he was a prisoner of Christ FOR the Gentiles.
 God had called him to preach the Gospel to everyone, but his ministry would be most effective with the Gentiles.
 God had graciously opened Paul’s eyes and revealed to him the mystery – that the Gentiles would be grafted in to the Olive Tree of Israel (Romans 11:17).
 This truth was, to a very large degree, implicit in the Old Testament, but the Jews never saw it, it was hidden from their eyes.
 Paul was chosen to preach this truth explicitly, “…that the Gentiles should be fellow heirs, of the same body, and partakers of His promise in the Christ…”(3:6).